 Q) I’m a third-year law student (at a T1 school) looking for a job.
 But the truth is, I don’t really love the law.
 To be perfectly honest, all I care about is making money.
 That’s it.
 It’s not P.C. to say that in public, I know, but my sole professional objective is to make as much as money as possible in the shortest amount of time possible.
 I don’t so much care about justice, the constitution or the pursuit of happiness.
 I’m a capitalist.
 So my question is: What’s the best way for a lawyer to get really rich, really fast?
 Thanks for your advice.

 A) So let me get this straight, Mr. Capitalist.
 You went to law school to get really rich, really fast?
-That’s like going to Provincetown to find a hot chick.
+Bad life choices.

 The law is hardly a get-rich-quick profession.
 It’s more of a get-moderately-wealthy-over-time profession.
 When it comes to amassing cash, lawyers are tortoises.
 There are, of course, exceptions, but they’re few and far between.
 Just take a look at the Forbes 400.
 Not many practicing lawyers on the list.